V-Sekai/manuals/decisions/20240217-intended-effort-versioning.md

-# Proposed: Adoption of Intended Effort Versioning (EffVer) in V-Sekai
+# Draft: Adoption of Intended Effort Versioning (EffVer) in V-Sekai

 ## The Context